 Strategic Prevention Framework - Partnerships for Success

-This program provides funding to use the SAMHSA Strategic Prevention Framework to address underage drinking and up to 2 more substance abuse prevention priorities such as marijuana, cocaine, prescription drugs, opioids, or methamphetamines.
+The Strategic Prevention Framework - Partnerships for Success program (Short Title: SPF-PFS) provides funding to address underage drinking and up to 2 more substance abuse prevention priorities such as marijuana, cocaine, prescription drugs, opioids, or methamphetamines in individuals aged 9-20.
 The Strategic Prevention Framework (SPF) gives prevention professionals a comprehensive process for addressing the substance misuse and related behavioral health problems facing their communities.

 Projects must identify populations served that are vulnerable to behavioral health disparities and focus on outcomes that reduce disparities in people who have systematically experienced greater obstacles to health based on their: